This article was updated on April 29th, 2023

 Surgical treatment options:

 Surgery is recommended when a dog has chronic hematomas as it’s the most effective treatment.
-Four surgeries are commonly used to treat hematomas.
+Four surgeries are commonly used:

-During this procedure, your vet will insert a small cannula (tube) into the hematoma.
+Cannula insertion: During this procedure, your vet will insert a small cannula (tube).
 The tube will be sutured (stitched) so it will not fall out.
 The cannula will drain blood from the hematoma.
 Your vet may recommend daily massages to help the blood drain from the hematoma.

-During this procedure, your veterinarian will make an incision into the hematoma to place a drain.
+Drain insertion: During this procedure, your veterinarian will make an incision to place a drain.
 The drain will be sutured (stitched in place) and the tube will help the blood drain freely from the hematoma.

 After Care: